Marek Plawgo

 Marek Plawgo (born 25 February 1981 in Ruda Śląska) is a Polish athlete.
-He mainly competes in the 400 meters hurdles, but he also starts in the 400 meters and the 4 x 400 meters relay.
+He mainly competes in the 400 meters hurdles, but he also starts in the 400 meters and the 4 × 400 meters relay.

 Although Plawgo lives in Bytom, he represents KS Warszawianka Warszawa.
 His most important event is the 400 meters hurdles.
 He is the holder of the national record of Poland with 48.12s. gained during the 2007 World Championships in Osaka.
 Plawgo also holds the Polish indoor record in the flat 400 meters with his time of 45.39, which was achieved during the 2002 European Indoor Championships in Vienna.
 He's a multiple-time champion of Poland in the 400 meters hurdles.
 In this event, the KS Warszawianka athlete finished the national championships first in 2001, 2003 and in the years 2005–2009.

 Introduction to the career

-Before starting the professional career, in 2000, Plawgo won the gold medal at the World Junior Championships in Santiago de Chile and finished third with his colleagues from the 4x400 meters relay.
+Before starting the professional career, in 2000, Plawgo won the gold medal at the World Junior Championships in Santiago de Chile and finished third with his colleagues from the 4 × 400 meters relay.
 Several months later in Osaka, the 19-year-old Pole gained a great time of 48.16s and broke the national record of Paweł Januszewski (48.17s.).
 The achievement was repeated by Plawgo in the semi-final of the 2004 Summer Olympics in Athens.

 Career as a senior athlete

-At the 2002 European Indoor Championships in Vienna, the Pole was first in the 400 meters and won another gold in the 4x400 meters relay.
+At the 2002 European Indoor Championships in Vienna, the Pole was first in the 400 meters and won another gold in the 4 × 400 meters relay.
 The line-up of the Polish relay was Plawgo, Piotr Rysiukiewicz, Artur Gąsiewski and Robert Maćkowiak.
 One year later, at the European U-23 Championships in Bydgoszcz, Plawgo finished first with a good result of 48.45s.

 Quite disappointing for Plawgo could be the 2004 Summer Olympics.
 The sportsman from Bytom was one of the Polish medal hopes.
 However, the best he could achieve was the 6th place in the Olympic Final.
-Plawgo was also a member of the Polish 4x400 meters relay (Piotr Klimczak, Marcin Marciniszyn, Plawgo and Rysiukiewicz) which didn't manage to qualify to the final and was classified on the 10th position.
+Plawgo was also a member of the Polish 4 × 400 meters relay (Piotr Klimczak, Marcin Marciniszyn, Plawgo and Rysiukiewicz) which didn't manage to qualify to the final and was classified on the 10th position.

 During the 2006 European Championships in Goeteborg, Plawgo won a silver medal in the 400 meters hurdles.
 His result in the final was 48.71s.
 One year later, in June, the Pole finished second at the Super League in Munich.
 Originally, the winner, Periklís Iakovákis, was disqualified by the judges but later the decision was altered and the Greek remained first.